-Founder of the first dog registry in China, Lana inspired and organized purebred dog breeders, judges, veterinarians, and groomers through her international travels and teachings.
-See links below...
+Founder of China's first dog registry, Lana inspired and organized purebred dog breeders, judges, veterinarians, and groomers through her international travels and teachings.

 I have over 80 champions from all over the world and with 54 breeds.
 I have retired from the show ring and has started investment in Chins in 1992.
 I then formed The Chinese Pet Traders Association with the idea that the person behind the dog should be remembered as well as their winners because in many cases it is the owner that makes a better dog.

 With the idea that China will be taking over HK eventually and that China having the laws that banned dogs from all city, it will be a disaster for many dogs in Hong Kong and we work to prevent that.
 My first champion poodle has died in China at the ripe old age of 12 year old.
 I came back to HK broken hearted, I am now North America Working Dog Association (Far East) Ltd business representative.

 In Dec, 1998, the China Kennel Club (GD) was formed in which I have been make a Vice President.
 I am also Vice President of the Quandong (Canton) Millennium Show with the China Kennel Club and is oversea President title from Taiwan.

 I serve as Vice President of Small Animal Veterinary Association.
 As we make progress in education here, I am Hon.
 Chairperson for Association of Small Animal Protection, and Consultant for PET Zone Magazine and China Cat Association (Beijing).

 Our dog Olympic is 2001 Shenyang show that comes after big show in Beijing (capitol) and I am coordinator for both and consultant also for Qwai Yueng Kennel Club.
 Our NASA club help with many other kennel clubs.